 Parametric Optimization of Planetary Carrier for Durability 2019-26-0049

-In this study, an end to end automated FEA process based on DOE and Optimization in Isight is developed.
-The method incorporates a workflow allowing for an update to carrier geometry, FE model setup, analysis job submission and post-processing of results.
-Deflection and stresses at critical locations of Carrier are the output parameters considered for optimization.
+In this study, an end to end automated FEA process based on DOE and optimization in Isight is developed.
+The method incorporates a workflow allowing for an update of carrier geometry, FE model setup, analysis job submission and post-processing of results.
+Deflection and stresses at critical locations are the output responses considered for optimization.

-This paper provides an understanding of Carrier behavior involved in power transfer and workflow development using Isight.
-Parametric studies are performed to evaluate the influence of Carrier geometry over design requirements in stress and deformation.
-This study would be a reference for a gearbox designer to arrive at optimum design satisfying mass and strength requirements.
+This paper provides an explanation on carrier behavior involved in power transfer and workflow development in Isight.
+Parametric studies are performed to evaluate the influence of carrier geometry over stress and deformation.
+This study would be a reference for a gearbox designer to select optimum design satisfying mass and strength requirements.